Success! Completing Order...

 It’s has become increasingly important for students and parents to have good resources to help them choose the right school for their financial and academic needs.
 And choosing the right school can be easier if you know where to look.
 Money Magazine put together a report to help parents and students balance the financial cost of the college decision with the academic achievement and potential future earnings a particular school could provide.
 The rankings are based on over 19,000 data points and take into account such elements as potential student debt, standardized test scores, acceptance rate, and graduation rate.
 You can check out

 Create a budget.

 Maybe when you were in high school you didn’t have to think about budgeting, but now that you will be entering your first college year, budgeting will be an essential tool.
 As you may know by now, attending college can be very expensive.
 That’s why it’s important you create a budget for all your expenses.
-When creating a budget, keep in mind, the cost of attendance which consist of: tuition cost, room and board, transportation, books and supplies, personal expenses and additional fees.
-With a budget you will be able to know your limits in regards to your spending.
+When creating a budget, keep in mind, the cost of attendance which consists of tuition cost, room and board, transportation, books and supplies, personal expenses, and additional fees.
+With a budget, you will be able to know your limits in regards to your spending.

 Research Ways to Get Involved.

 Colleges and universities offer many clubs for students to join.
 Every semester students have the opportunity to learn more about these clubs by going to the clubs’ fair hosted by their school.
 There you will find clubs ranging from sports to Greek life clubs.
 Schools also host activities that require the need for volunteers, if you want to be involved in the campus life you should volunteer for these particular events.

 As cliché as it may be, college comes with many changes.
 If you want the full college experience, you will have to be open-minded about the many curved balls college throws at you.
 There’s a high chance that by the end of your first year in college, you will be a different person than you were when you first started.
 Your friends will change, and your interest will change.
 You might change your major various times, break up with your high school sweetheart or you might transfer to another school.